-Orlando Injunction Attorney
+Orlando Injunction Lawyer

 If a person believes that you present a danger to them or their family, they could petition the court for an injunction.
 This document, also called a restraining order or protective order, is a legal directive from the court that requires you to stop contacting that individual and cease certain behaviors.
 Being served with an injunction means that you are limited in the things you can do, such as going to your home, contacting your children, or maintaining possession of your firearm.
 If this happens, contact our Orlando injunction Attorney immediately.

 Because an injunction is a legal order, if you fail to comply with the terms, you could face criminal charges.
 If convicted, you could be sentenced to jail and required to pay fines.
 The consequences of being served with a protective order, or violating its conditions, are severe.
-As such, it’s important to have a skilled Orlando injunction lawyer on your side to fight the order.
+As such, it’s important to have a skilled Orlando restraining order lawyer on your side to fight the order.
 At the Law Offices of Jose E. Lopez, P.A., we are ready to be that lawyer for you.

 Schedule your free consultation today by calling us at (407) 410-3173.